 - j) Advise on local guidelines for coordination and communicate matters related to local guidelines to its members; - Review development projects that are being undertaken at the airport that may impact coordination parameters and communicate (alongside other channels such as Airport Operator Committees) on such projects; and - Liaise and consult with other entities, such as Civil Aviation Authorities, governments, or regulators, to the extent that such entities are involved in the setting of coordination parameters. - 5.6.3 Membership of the Coordination Committee is open to all airlines using the airport regularly and their representative organizations, the airport managing body, air traffic control authorities, and representatives of general/business aviation (where relevant).
 Airlines and other aircraft operators willing to operate, but not yet operating, at the airport can attend the meetings of the Coordination Committee as observers.
 The representatives shall have the adequate knowledge, expertise, and mandates to serve on the Coordination Committee.
 Preferably, the composition is tailored to the specific items to be discussed, and in most cases a registered delegate who attends the IATA Slot Conference is the preferred representative from their organization.
 The coordinator attends all meetings as an observer. - 5.6.4 The board of the Coordination Committee shall be selected periodically, for a fixed period.
 The chairperson (and vice-chairperson, if one exists) shall have no specific interest in any of the possible results of the functions of the Coordination Committee. - 5.6.5 It is recommended that the airport managing body appoints a secretary of the Coordination Committee who shall be responsible for the planning and minuting of meetings. - 5.6.6 Meetings of the Coordination Committee should be held at least once per year, as well as when required to review the coordination parameters on a seasonal basis or to review planned changes in policy or capacity which could significantly affect coordination.
-Ideally, meetings of the Coordination Committee should be conducted in English.
-Participants of the Coordination Committee should be provided with the possibility to attend meetings remotely via online means by convening hybrid meetings, where possible. - 5.6.7 The Coordination Committee should ensure that agendas and working documents are distributed to members in advance of the meetings, and that minutes are published promptly after each meeting and distributed to Coordination Committee members via email or made available by other means.
+Ideally, meetings of the Coordination Committee should be conducted in English. - 5.6.7 The Coordination Committee should ensure that agendas and working documents are distributed to members in advance of the meetings, and that minutes are published promptly after each meeting and distributed to Coordination Committee members via email or made available by other means.
 The dates of Coordination Committee meetings should be published on the IATA and Worldwide Airport Coordinators Group (WWACG) websites. - 5.6.8 The Coordination Committee should establish terms of reference governing its operations.
 A regular review of the terms of reference is recommended to ensure they are still compliant and updated as required.
-Ideally, the terms of reference should address:
+Ideally, the terms of reference should address: - a) The objectives of the Coordination Committee; - b) Membership;